junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 (overall) restrain "think" V.O., more descriptive scenes, "show it, don't tell it", less adj., more n./v.

 (overall) change some of the "Empty" to "Shadow"

+(pace) after Dean goes into the Empty, the pace is a little rushed, need reread to follow -> make what happened clearer

+(plot) after they reunite, could make it more emotional, more than hug, maybe a little first kiss (pending), some soul-grace entanglement maybe, make it more intense to balance out the angst

 ## Main